 "Demonoid will do well to challenge what appears to be illegal," Sarzana encouraged the site's administrators, adding that AGCOM's actions could well be unconstitutional.

-In fact, there have been very few consumer groups that have asked for it to review the legality of AGCOM's decisions.
-The Court of Rome referred these complaints to the Constitutional Court, which will examine and decide whether AGCOM's procedures violate the right to freedom of expression and freedom of speech.
+In fact, there have been very few consumer groups that have asked the court to reconsider the legality of AGCOM decisions.
+The Court of Rome has forwarded these complaints to the Constitutional Court, which will examine and decide whether AGCOM's proceedings violate the right to freedom of expression and freedom of speech.

 Until then, however, AGCOM will continue to condemn business as usual, and will probably block more websites in the coming months and until a decision is taken by the Constitutional Court.